agarnung/agarnung.github.io/_posts/2025-01-30-conformal-prediction.md

 ### Regression Example

-In regression, conformal prediction generates prediction intervals.
+In regression, conformal prediction generates intrinsic prediction intervals.
 For example, if the model estimates that the price of a stock will be:

 $$
     \hat{Y} = 100